Ask an Eye Doctor: Will My Children Inherit My Vision Problems?

 But if your mom or dad is farsighted (hyperopia), with a relatively flat corneal shape, you could end up with either condition.
 Or you may hit the jackpot and end up with perfect vision like Lilia.

-Genetics Become More Important as You Age
+Genetics Become More Important for Age-Related Vision Problems

 In older adults, glaucoma and age-related macular degeneration—two leading causes of blindness—both appear to be largely inherited.